This vegetarian chopped salad recipe features hardboiled eggs and chopped vegetables. Enjoy this vegetable salad with boiled eggs!

 - An Easier and Faster Way to Hard-Boiled Eggs, American Egg Board

-Vegetarian Chopped Salad Recipe with Hard-Boiled Eggs
+Vegetarian Chopped Salad with Boiled Eggs

 - ¼ cup extra-virgin olive oil